ignaciovi/ignaciovi.github.io/content/saving-costs-data-pipelines.md

 # Query optimisation
 Can we optimise the query?
 There are a lot of resources out there on query optimisation, but normally it boils down to:
 - Selecting only the data that is needed
-- Using CTEs as logic blocks (I like to think about it as lego blocks to build a query or as functions to build a class)
+- Using CTEs as logic blocks (I like to think about them as Lego blocks to build a query or as functions to build a class)
 - Perform heavy operations on the last mile, only on the data that is needed.
 Ask yourself, is it more efficient to run a JOIN operation after I've filtered my data with the records I need?

-As an example, I had to create a table that aggregated daily metrics like revenue, customers entering funnel, customers completing funnel, number of orders,...
+As an example, I had to create a table that aggregated daily metrics like revenue, customers entering the funnel, customers completing the funnel, number of orders,...
-I created a CTE that extract every metric and grouped it by date.
-Then, at the final step I joined all the CTEs by the date column
+I created a CTE that extracted every metric and grouped it by date.
+Then, at the final step, I joined all the CTEs by the date column

 Example of transformation: